 Number of buggies allowed on buses clarified and communicated after emergency evacuation concerns raised

 A reporter has raised a concern relating to the company policy on the number of buggies allowed on board buses at Stagecoach North East.
-According to the reporter, the company have a policy which states that buses are authorised to carry one wheelchair and ‘unlimited’ buggies, as long as they do not obstruct the aisle.
+According to the reporter, the company has a policy which states that buses are authorised to carry one wheelchair and ‘unlimited’ buggies, as long as they do not obstruct the aisle.

 The concern is that in the event of an emergency, it would take a significant amount of time to evacuate the buggies, in addition to passengers and a wheelchair user.
 During busy periods when buggies wish to alight, there is less space for them to get through, so the wheelchair user is required to manoeuvre to make room.
 The reporter believes this has often led to altercations between passengers.